JoelDewey/backup-tools/charts/backup-tools/README.md

 By default, this Helm chart:

-* Targets the latest version of backup-tools by its semver tag (not by `latest`).
 * Creates the `ServiceAccount` and `RoleBinding`.
 * Sets the cron job for a schedule of `10 3 * * 3`.
 * Drops all capabilities, sets a read-only root file system, runs as non-root, and runs as user and group `1029:1029`.
-* Copies a maximum of five backups from a `/source` `emptyDir` volume to a `/destination` volume to be configured by the user.
+* Copies data from a `/source` `emptyDir` volume to a `/destination` volume to be configured by the user.
+* Maintains up to five backups at a time, rotating out older backups as new ones are created.
 * Opts in to scaling the `Deployment`.
 * Disables database backups.
 * Configures an incremental backup.